mrsarm/jshell-plugin/README.md

 NOTE: Because Java 9 is an old version, the command above might fail in the execution due SSL issues, in that case better to switch to Java 11 to execute only the `publishPlugins` command.
-With Java 17+ it also fails but because the plugin perform some validations before send the artifacts, but still the artifacts generated with Java 9 are valid for Java 17+.
+With Java 17+ it also fails but because the plugin performs some validations before send the artifacts, but still the artifacts generated with Java 9 are valid for Java 17+.

 ### Using from the local repo